Laura Whitehorn

-Early days
+Early life

-Born in Brooklyn, New York, Whitehorn holds a master's degree from Brandeis University.
-After working as an organizer for Students for a Democratic Society (SDS), Whitehorn became a member of the Weathermen/The Weather Underground organization in 1969.
-She traveled with them to Havana, Cuba as part of the organization's instruction in the ideology of Marxism and urban warfare, visiting one of the camps established by Soviet KGB Colonel Vadim Kotchergine.
+Whitehorn was born in Brooklyn, New York in 1945.
+She graduated from Radcliffe College in 1966 and later earned a master’s degree from Brandeis University.
+In 1968, she moved to Chicago to pursue a PhD in English literature.
+After working as an organizer for Students for a Democratic Society (SDS), Whitehorn became a member of the Weather Underground in 1969.
+She traveled with them to Havana, Cuba, as part of the organization's instruction on Marxism and urban warfare, visiting one of the camps established by Soviet KGB colonel Vadim Kotchergine.

+Political activity

-"The Days of Rage"
+Days of Rage

-On October 6, of that same year, the Weathermen blew up an 1889 commemorative nine-foot bronze statue of a Chicago policeman located in Haymarket Square in Chicago, Illinois, preceding several days of street fighting between protesters and police.
-According to FBI records, the "Days of Rage" or the "National Action" rapidly degenerated into destructive riots and open confrontations with Chicago Police, leaving a vast amount of public property destroyed, including 100 shattered windows in the vicinity.
+On October 6, 1969, the Weathermen blew up an 1889 commemorative nine-foot bronze statue of a policeman located in Haymarket Square in Chicago, Illinois, preceding several days of street fighting between protesters and police.
+According to FBI records, the "Days of Rage" or the "National Action" descended into riots and confrontations with Chicago Police, leaving a vast amount of public property destroyed, including 100 shattered windows in the vicinity.
 The Weather Underground Organization (WUO) made a number of demands, primarily related to the Vietnam War.
-Whitehorn, along with approximately 55 other people, was arrested for her participation in the violence.
-A Federal Grand Jury in Chicago later returned a number of indictments charging WUO members with violation of Federal Antiriot Laws.
-The Antiriot Law charges were dropped in January 1974.
+Whitehorn and approximately 55 other people were arrested for their participation.
+A federal grand jury in Chicago later returned a number of indictments charging WUO members with violation of Federal Anti-Riot Laws.
+The Anti-Riot Law charges were dropped in January 1974.

 Townhouse explosion

-The March 6, 1970 Greenwich Village townhouse explosion was a culmination of the political direction in which Weatherman had been headed, according to Whitehorn.
-"We were out of touch with what was going on, and we lost sight of the fact that if you're a revolutionary, the first thing you have to try to do is preserve human life."
-Three Weathermen died in the explosion, Terry Robbins, Diana Oughton, and Ted Gold.
+Whitehorn said of the March 6, 1970 Greenwich Village townhouse explosion: "We were out of touch with what was going on, and we lost sight of the fact that if you're a revolutionary, the first thing you have to try to do is preserve human life."
+Three Weathermen died in the explosion: Terry Robbins, Diana Oughton, and Ted Gold.

-Whitehorn said great care was taken during the numerous bombings to ensure that no one would be hurt, including the janitorial staff.
+Whitehorn said great care was taken during bombings to ensure that no one would be hurt.
+The dead end of militancy and violence for their own sake was obvious after the townhouse explosion, says Whitehorn.
+Events at the 1972 Republican National Convention protest confirmed her belief that they should allow for militancy when guided by a political framework, but not militancy for militancy's sake.

 Feminist education

-In 1971, Whitehorn helped organize and lead a takeover and occupation of a Harvard University building by nearly 400 women to protest the war in Vietnam and demand the founding of the Cambridge Women's Center.
+In 1971, Whitehorn helped organize and lead a takeover and occupation of a Harvard University building by nearly 400 women to protest the Vietnam War and demand the founding of the Cambridge Women's Center.
 One of the founders of the Boston/Cambridge Women's School, Whitehorn helped establish the school as an alternative source of feminist education.
-Operated and taught by a collective of female volunteers until it closed in 1992, Boston/Cambridge Women's School had gained the reputation as the longest running women's school in the United States at the time.
+Operated and taught by a collective of female volunteers until it closed in 1992, the Boston/Cambridge Women's School was the longest running women's school in the United States at the time.

-Climate of militancy

-The dead end of militancy and violence for their own sake was obvious after the townhouse explosion, says Whitehorn.
-Events at the 1972 Republican National Convention protest led Whitehorn to question once more the need for militancy, confirming her belief that they should allow for militancy when guided by a political framework, but not militancy for militancy's sake.